 Community Life Council

 The Community Life Council seeks to develop the sense of family among the members of the Cathedral.
 Its mission is to create and strengthen spiritual and social relationships through a variety of community-building activities such as Shrove Tuesday Pancake Supper, Foyers (supper groups) and the Annual Parish Retreat.
-Contact: Melissa White, 713-590-3302, firstname.lastname@example.org.
+Contact: Eileen O’Brien, 713-590-3300, firstname.lastname@example.org.

 Justice & Peace Council

-The Justice & Peace Council is the newest addition to the Cathedral’s council system.
+The Justice & Peace Council is striving to address how we can, as a congregation, work toward justice and peace in our local community and act as a rallying point for downtown Houston.
 Its mission is to challenge the Cathedral community to live into its baptismal covenant “to strive for justice and peace among all people, and respect the dignity of every human being.”
-Contact: Jim McGill, 713-590-3328, email@example.com.
+Contact: Eileen O’Brien, 713-590-3300, email@example.com.

-The Membership & Evangelism Council (M&E) is responsible for welcoming visitors and newcomers to Christ Church Cathedral as well as spreading the news of the Cathedral.
+The Welcome & Evangelism Council (W&E) is responsible for welcoming visitors and newcomers to Christ Church Cathedral as well as spreading the news of the Cathedral.
 This council’s members are for many people their first experience of the parishioners of the Cathedral.
-The M&E Council organizes activities such as the Greeters Program/Welcome Table, Newcomers Welcome Dinners and Episcopal Night at the Ballpark.
-Contact: Melissa White, 713-590-3302, email@example.com.
+The W&E Council organizes activities such as the Greeters Program/Welcome Table and the Newcomers Welcome Dinners.
+Contact: Genevieve Razim, 713-220-9766, firstname.lastname@example.org.

 Mission Outreach Council

 The Mission Outreach Council is responsible for the ministry of Christ Church Cathedral to those beyond our membership, especially the poor.
 The work of the council falls into two general categories: outreach programs and mission trips.
 The outreach programs include such things as Christmas at the Cathedral.
 For more than eleven years its mission trips have been focused on housing and children’s ministry in Honduras.
 It has broadened its focus with a medical mission to the village where it has long served.
-Contact: Jim McGill, 713-590-3328, firstname.lastname@example.org.
+Contact: Simón Bautista, 713-590-3337, email@example.com.